adeeena/mikroagresszi-wiki-pages/README.md

-# Gender Utikalauz
+# Mikroagresszi Wiki

-Welcome to Gender Utikalauz, a project built with Angular 13, dedicated to serving as a Hungarian LGBTQ Info Sharing Wiki and community resource.
+Welcome to Mikroagresszi Wiki, a project built with Angular 20, dedicated to serving as a Hungarian LGBTQ Info Sharing Wiki and community resource.

 ## Table of Contents